 And the results speak for themselves.
 It’s been shown that conversion rates increase as much as 80% if video is added to a landing page.
 When it’s used in emails, the open rates increase by 19%.
 And a whopping 90% of customers all agree that video helps them make better buying decisions.

-But once you video a video review of each stand mixer, you’re likely to have an easier time making your final choice.
+But once you watch a video review of each camera model, you’re likely to have an easier time making your final choice.

 Why?
-Because video offers a view from all angles, and how to use said product.
-There’s likely someone in the video who is using it, showing you exactly where attachments go, how to turn it on and off, and how easy it is to clean versus the competition.
+Because video offers a view from all angles, and an explanation on how to use the product.
+There’s likely someone in the video who is using it, showing you exactly where attachments go, how to turn it on and off, and how easy it is to do all those fancy things that other cameras simply can’t.

-You’re essentially consulting someone’s video for a more detailed review of said product, elevating your research in the laziest way possible.
+You’re essentially consulting someone’s video for a more detailed review of the product, elevating your research in the laziest way possible.

 That means video has changed how customers shop, which means entrepreneurs should be adapting to those changes.
 Video offers a new way to connect that lends itself to whatever your industry may be.
 It can capture everything from behind the scenes of production, to highlighting the benefits of using a product.
 It can even be used to promote events, share educational content, etc. The sky's the limit.